bugaevc/asmwall/data/instructions.md

 add esp, sizeof(a)
 ```

-This instruction pops a value from the stack, incrementing stack pointer by dword.
+This instruction pushes a value onto stack, incrementing stack pointer
-Unlike the code above, it can work with memory locations.
-Note that the data is not
+by its size.
+Unlike the code above, it can work with memory locations
+and does not affect flags.
+Note that the data is not erased or destroyed
-erased or destroyed in any way.
+in any way.

 *Note:* to pop a value without storing it, use `add esp, sizeof(a)`.